Mermaid Fetish

 Overview

 Mermaid fetish is an erotic or romantic attraction to mermaids and merfolk, the half-human, half-fish figures of folklore, or to mermaid imagery and embodiment more broadly.
-It has two overlapping faces: a fantasy attraction to the mer figure (sometimes called merfolk attraction or, by way of the seductive sea-women of myth, a siren fetish), and an enacted aesthetic interest tied to mermaiding, the real-world hobby of swimming in a costume tail.
-This article covers the figure's long cultural history, the modern mermaiding subculture, and the appeal that sits behind both.
+It has two overlapping faces: a fantasy attraction to the mer figure (sometimes called merfolk attraction or, after the seductive sea-women of myth, a siren fetish), and an enacted aesthetic interest tied to mermaiding, the real-world hobby of swimming in a costume tail.
+This article covers the figure's long cultural history, the modern mermaiding subculture, and the appeal behind both.

 Definition & scope

-The interest covers a range that runs from the purely imaginative to the embodied.
-At one end is attraction to the mermaid or merman as a fantasy partner, a being that is beautiful, aquatic and not-quite-human.
+The interest runs from the purely imaginative to the embodied.
+At one end is attraction to the mermaid or merman as a fantasy partner: a being that is beautiful, aquatic and not-quite-human.
 At the other is the appeal of mermaid embodiment: the tail, the underwater grace, and the act of becoming or admiring a mer.
 It overlaps the broader transformation fetish (the appeal of a body changed into something other), monster fetish and teratophilia where the mer is read as a non-human creature, and the costume-and-embodiment cultures adjacent to the furry fandom.
-Crucially, mermaiding as a hobby is mostly not sexual: most participants pursue it for performance, fitness, fantasy play and aesthetics, and the fetish is a distinct, smaller overlay.
+Mermaiding as a hobby is mostly not sexual: most participants pursue it for performance, fitness, fantasy play and aesthetics, and the fetish is a distinct, smaller overlay.

 History & origins